-Meadowlark Gardens is located in Vienna, not far from Wolf Trap.
-Hours are 10am – 8pm in August, but it closes an hour earlier every month until November (then stays open later again beginning in March).
-Admission is $5/adults, $2.50 for ages 7-17 and 55 and up, free for kids 6 and under.
+Meadowlark Botanical Gardens is located in Vienna, VA, not far from Wolf Trap.
+Hours vary by time of year — 10am – 6pm in March.
+Admission is $6/adults, $3/age 7-17 and 55 and up, free for kids 6 and under.

 4 Responses to Meadowlark Botanical Gardens – a Northern Virginia Gem

 The Korean Bell Garden looks really interesting!
 Thanks for posting this, I wouldn’t have known it was around this area otherwise. . . will definitely have to go check it out now that I know it’s there!

 I want to take my three year old this morning.
 Did you experience Mosquitos at the park?
 Thanks!